 After the War:

-He resigned from the army at the close of 1867 to resume the practice of his profession in Reading.
-He died in January 1872, at the early age of thirty-four years.
+He resigned from the Army at the end of 1867 to resume the practice of law in Reading, PA.
+He died in January 1872, at the early age of thirty-four.

 References, Sources, and other notes: